 Articles of clothing that are heavily infested with larvae, holes, or eggs should be thrown away.
 Dispose of any items that can’t be salvaged outside immediately, do not let them sit inside a garbage bin in your home.

-3. Thoroughly clean the items you intend to keep
+Thoroughly clean the items you intend to keep

 Dry cleaning—while it might not be the most eco-friendly option—is the most effective method for killing moth larvae.
-If you’re lucky enough, your neighborhood might have an environmentally friendly dry cleaning option.
+If you’re lucky enough, your neighborhood might have an environmentally friendly dry cleaner.
 If not, some sources suggest washing affected clothes in hot water—130 °F or warmer—although this can be risky.
 Eggs could cling to your washer or dryer and find their way back onto other fabrics.
 Also, many washing machines can’t guarantee precise temperatures; if the water isn’t hot enough, the eggs will continue to hatch.

 If you do decide to wash your clothes in extremely hot water, always read your labels first—some fabrics will shrink or wear down in hot water.

-4. Deep clean your closet or storage area
+Deep clean your closet or storage area

 After your clothing storage is empty, thoroughly clean the area.
-Start by vacuuming every corner of your closet, wardrobe drawers, and anywhere else clothing is stored.
-Empty the vacuum vessel or bag and take out the garbage immediately.
+Start by vacuuming every corner of your closet, wardrobe drawers, and anywhere else where clothing is stored.
+Empty the vacuum cleaner vessel or bag and take out the garbage immediately.

 Steam your carpets, or have them professionally cleaned to ensure they’re free of eggs and larvae.

-5. Prevent clothes moths from coming back
+Prevent them from coming back

-- Vacuum and clean your closet regularly
+- Vacuum and clean your closet regularly.

+Stay Away Moths repels webbing and casemaking clothes moths by using powerful, fast-acting ingredients.
 The unique blend of plant-based ingredients such as essential oils of cedarwood, geranium, and geraniol will continuously protect your wardrobe for 30 days.
-Stay Away Moths works by emitting a natural scent pleasant to people but burdensome to pests.
+It works by emitting a natural scent that is pleasant to people but burdensome to pests.